nix-community/crate2nix/README.md

 ## Related Projects

-* [carnix](https://nest.pijul.com/pmeunier/carnix:master) is already widely used in nixos itself, yet it failed to generate correct builds for my rust projects.
-That said, big kudos for all the work on buildRustCrate!
+* [carnix](https://nest.pijul.com/pmeunier/carnix:master) is already widely used in NixOS itself, yet it failed to generate correct builds for my rust projects.
+After some attempts to fix that, I gave up.
+That said, big kudos for all the work on buildRustCrate and showing the way!
 * [cargo-raze](https://github.com/google/cargo-raze) generates `BUILD` files for bazel.

 ## Project Overview / Terminology